...

 Two Plate Injection Mold

-This is the most common mold type in this category because it has low tooling costs.
-A two-plate injection mold has one parting line where the core plate and cavity plate meet.
-The gate, runner, and parting line must also align in this type of injection mold.
-It is compatible with any runner system but is best combined with single cavity molds.
+This is the most common mold design in this category due to its low tooling costs.
+A two-plate mold features a single parting line where the core and cavity plates meet.
+In this design, the gate, runner, and parting line must align.
+While compatible with any runner system, it is best suited for single-cavity molds.

 Three Plate Injection Mold